daizutabi/ivory/docs/tutorial/core.md

 run.optimizer
 ```

-This means that you can compare optimizer algorithms easily through multiple runs with minimum effort.
+This means that you can compare optimizer algorithms easily through multiple runs with minimal effort.

 ### Creating a run from a client